jprittie/Chat-with-react-and-node/README.md

 ### Solution:
 * I used Redux to handle state, but realized that it would be helpful to have middleware that could make Redux and SocketIO work together better.
 * For example, initially, when a user typed in a message, I was sending it to a reducer on the client side and also to the server so it could be pushed to all connected clients.
 This felt clunky.
 So I researched different packages and decided to use one called `redux-socket.io`.
 * After that, it was easier to reason about interactions between the server and clients.
-The middleware means I don't have to explicitly write socket events on the client side - instead, I can just dispatch actions that are heard by the server.
-It also means I can dispatch actions from my node server that are heard by client-side reducers.
+The middleware means I don't have to explicitly write socket events on the client side.
+I can just dispatch client-side actions that are heard by the server, and I can dispatch actions from my node server that are heard by client-side reducers.
 * So now, when a user types a chat message, I dispatch it with an action with a `server/` prefix.
 (The middleware looks for that prefix.)
 The action is heard by socket.on on the server.
 I check the type of action, and if it is `server/message`, I add the incoming data to the message history and dispatch an action from the server to all connected clients with the updated message history.